17 HALAL Brunch in Manchester SPOTS to Try!

 Keep reading for a list of places for Halal Brunch Manchester!

-Below, I have split the list into 2 sections.
-Cafes in Manchester offering all halal options, and Cafes in Manchester offering selected halal options meaning they also serve non-halal meat and likely pork.
+Below, I have detailed cafes in Manchester offering all halal options, and cafes in Manchester offering selected halal options meaning they also serve non-halal meat, likely pork and possibly alcohol so please check them to suit your needs before visiting inshallah.

 PLEASE NOTE: The information in this post is from a mixture of my own personal experiences, email replies from cafes & restaurants and information available online.
 I have tried to make it correct as possible and try to keep it as up-to-date as possible but I suggest calling restaurants and double-checking the details yourself beforehand if you are very concerned about visiting a restaurant that doesn’t serve all halal meat and does serve pork and/or alcohol.
 Allah knows my intentions inshallah.